uwu/shelter/packages/shelter-docs/reference.md

 Therefore **it is strongly recommended** to rely on this function (instead of `flux.stores`/`flux.storesFlat`) if you need to access a store as soon as possible, immediately at plugin load.

+### `shelter.flux.managers`

+Managers are Discord's new way of handling side effects in Flux.
+They are lazily loaded through a dispatch interceptor.

+This contains a list of all managers.

 ### `shelter.flux.intercept`

 ```ts